hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## HEROKU_APP_NAME

-Set in Heroku; the respective app name.
+Automatically in Heroku; the respective app name.
 Required when using the DataDog PSQL integration.

 ## IS_CI